caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 class BiscuitStore
 ```

-The initial `*` on each line is removed, to allow for this style of formatting, but they all must be in line, with the same indent.
+The initial `*` on each line is removed, to allow for this style of formatting, but they all must be vertically in line, with the same indent, for this to work properly.

 #### Garbage collection

-C# is a garbage-collected language.
+The CLR is a garbage-collected environment, so C# is a garbage-collected language, at least for the vast majority of data created by most programs.
 Data that is under the wing of the garbage collector is sometimes referred to as "managed data" or "managed objects".
-All objects created from within C# code itself are managed objects, but objects created from external libraries may be "unmanaged objects" and may have to be manually closed or disposed: for example, open file handles or database connections.
+Generally speaking all objects created from within C# code itself are managed objects, but objects created from external libraries may be "unmanaged objects" and may have to be manually closed or disposed: for example, open file handles or database connections.
+Managed objects which look after unmanaged objects are called "disposable objects" and should contain a certain amount of largely-boilerplate code (which Visual Studio can insert an outline template for) to ensure the garbage collector handles the unmanaged references properly.
+Managed objects which look after disposable objects should also be disposable objects themselves.

-The term "unmanaged type" is also used in some contexts to refer to data created from within C# code that does not contain or refer to objects.
+The term "unmanaged type" is also used in some contexts to refer to data created from within C# code that does not contain or refer to objects, because again the garbage collector does not need to get involved in cleaning these up.

-I will explain about garbage collection in more detail later.
+I will explain about garbage collection and the disposable type pattern in more detail later, after we've talked more about the type system.
+For now, all you need to know is that in general you don't need to worry *too* much about manually cleaning up memory.

 ### Types and assemblies

 #### Types and namespaces

-All code in C# (and in all CLI languages) belongs to a type, and every expression and declared storage location also has a type.
+All code in C# (in fact, in all CLI languages) belongs to a type, and every expression and every declared storage location also has a type.
 Each type belongs to a namespace, and has a fully-qualified name which consists of the namespace name, a dot, and the type name.
 For example, the `System.IO` namespace contains the `Path` class, whose fully-qualified name is `System.IO.Path`.
-Namespaces are lexically hierarchical.
+Namespaces are lexically hierarchical, with name segments separated by dots, and the namespace hierarchy within a project by convention, normally reflects the folder hierarchy of the source files in that project.
+This isn't strictly compulsary, but is recommended.

 Traditionally, each source-code file contains a top level `namespace` block, which contains type definitions within it, as follows: